hashchange/jquery.isinview/README.md

 jQuery.isInView has been tested with

-- 2015 versions of Chrome, Firefox, Safari, Edge, and Opera on the desktop
+- 2015 versions of Chrome, Firefox, Safari, and Opera on the desktop
-- IE9+
+- IE9+, Edge
-- Safari on iOS 8, iOS9, Chrome on Android 5
+- Safari on iOS 8, iOS9; Chrome and Firefox on Android 5
 - PhantomJS, SlimerJS

 The plugin is not formally tested in IE8 (due to a limitation of the test suite), and for that reason, IE8 is not supported.
 That said, it appears to work there, too.
 Your mileage may vary – if you still have to support IE8, go ahead and use it, but keep your eyes open.